gabrielctor/gabrielctor/README.md

 - Software Engineering Student
 - Technology enthusiast with emphasis on programming and data engineering
-- Intern at Plena Alimentos
+- Systems Intern at Plena Alimentos

 ## Language and Tools
 <div style="display: inline">